Read the entries to previous WriteStuff competitions.

 The bard ran towards the keep, and turned to look at the rogue once more, but he was gone like a quiet note in the wind.

-By Daniel Pike, year 6, La Houguette School
+By Alfie Worley, year 6, La Houguette School